Nestorianism

 Why You Might Accidentally Believe This

 Nestorianism is the heresy of anyone who has ever said something like, “Well, Jesus did that miracle as God, but he got hungry as a human.”
-The instinct to parcel out Christ’s actions between his two natures — divinity handles the supernatural stuff, humanity handles the ordinary stuff — is deeply Nestorian.
+For those who hold the two-nature Christology, the instinct to parcel out Christ’s actions between his two natures — divinity handles the supernatural stuff, humanity handles the ordinary stuff — is deeply Nestorian.
 It treats the two natures as two operating systems running on the same hardware, rather than as a single integrated subject.

 It also surfaces whenever Christians are uncomfortable with paradox.
 Saying “God was born” or “God died on the cross” sounds logically impossible.
 The Nestorian instinct is to resolve the paradox by quietly separating the person who was born and died (the human Jesus) from the person who is eternal and impassible (the divine Word).
-This feels like intellectual honesty.
+To its defenders this feels like intellectual honesty.
 The councils called it heresy.

 The Strongest Case For This View